 Step-12: Electro less Plating copper is now done using chemical deposition.
 The PCB undergoes chemical baths and surface of panel gets 1 micron thick copper.
 This copper is then deposited upon the walls of drills bored in the previous step.
 Next the panel plating is done.

 Step-13: Solder mask epoxy ink is applied.
 There are various colors available green, blue and red.
 Green is widely used.
 The PCB is moved to oven to secure the solder mask appropriately.

 Step-14: Surface Finish is done ENIG, HASL (Hot Air Solder Leveling)

 Step-15: Final electrical testing

 C. Multilayer Layer PCB manufacturing Process:

 The multilayer PCBs are those having layers of copper more than 2.
 The manufacturing process / fabrication of multilayer PCBs is relatively more complex than single and double sided PCBs.
 This is because of additional layers of ground or power plane and additional signal layers inside the PCB board.
-The multilayer PCBs are thicker, heavier and dense containing hundreds of SMT and THT components populated upon top and bottom surfaces to achieve more electronic functions from PCB.
-High Density Interconnect (HDI) PCBs is the example of multilayer PCB.
+The multilayer PCBs are thicker, heavier and dense containing hundreds of SMT and THT components populated upon top and bottom surfaces to achieve more electronic functions from PCB. resin plug hole hdi pcb is the example of multilayer PCB.
 The multilayer PCB can go up-to 30 layers stack to perform more advance electronic functions including digital, analog and hybrid circuits.
-There are some multilayer PCBs that have reached 100 layers limit but the cost of manufacturing is very high and fabrication process is also very complex.
+There are some multilayer PCBs that have reached 100 layers limit but the cost of pcb manufacturing and assembly is very high and fabrication process is also very complex.